Economic Sabotage: An Introduction to Tortious Interference

 To establish tortious interference, you need to prove intent.
 That means the defendant must have acted intentionally and deliberately in order to put the other party at an economic disadvantage.
 A lawsuit for tortious interference will seek to establish several elements:

-- The defendant had intent to interfere with the contract or the business relationship.
+- The defendant had the intent to interfere with the contract or the business relationship.
 Intent can be an explicit desire to act, or it can mean acting in spite of knowing that it would most likely cause interference.

 - The interference actually took place.
 If the attempt was unsuccessful, the plaintiff generally doesn’t have a case.